E-r-1-c/networking-labs/03-network-services/02-ntp-syslog-and-snmp/README.md

 - A dedicated management VLAN separates management addressing from the user network
 - Router-on-a-Stick provides routing between the user and management VLANs
 - NTP keeps device clocks synchronized
-- Consistent time improves event correlation during troubleshooting
+- Synchronized clocks provide consistent timestamps across network devices
 - Syslog centralizes device events and system messages
+- Syslog messages can include timestamps from the device clock
-- SNMP provides remote visibility into device and interface information
+- SNMP allows a management system to access device and interface information remotely
+- SNMP community strings control access between the manager and managed devices
-- Read-only SNMP allows monitoring without permitting configuration changes
+- Read-write SNMP allows both monitoring and supported remote changes
 - NTP, Syslog, and SNMP work together as part of centralized network management
 - Management services depend on working IP connectivity to the management server
 - Verification should prove that each service is operating, not just configured